gomson/vicsydev/consing_forth.md

 ```

 ### performance
 The only thing I can say for sure so far is that it's slower than Lisp, yet fast enough for my needs without even trying.
 And it should be; since most code is pre-compiled down to Lisp, which is plenty fast.
 The reason structs are slower is that defining a struct in Lisp with accessors is a complex operation.
-Evaluate ```(cl4l-test:run-suite '(:lifoo) :warmup 1 :reps 10)``` after loading to get an idea of the speed on your setup, this repeats all tests 100 times with 10 warm-ups.
+Evaluate ```(cl4l-test:run-suite '(:lifoo) :reps 3)``` after loading to get an idea of the speed on your setup, this runs all tests 3 x 30 times.

 ```
-LIFOO> (cl4l-test:run-suite '(:lifoo) :warmup 1 :reps 10)
+(cl4l-test:run-suite '(:lifoo) :reps 3)
-(lifoo abc)                   0.144
+(lifoo abc)                   0.072
-(lifoo array)                 0.068
+(lifoo array)                 0.032
-(lifoo compare)                0.04
+(lifoo compare)               0.012
-(lifoo env)                   0.052
+(lifoo env)                   0.012
-(lifoo error)                 0.016
+(lifoo error)                 0.036
-(lifoo flow)                  0.248
+(lifoo flow)                  0.272
 (lifoo io)                      0.0
-(lifoo list)                  0.116
+(lifoo list)                  0.044
-(lifoo log)                   0.008
+(lifoo log)                     0.0
-(lifoo meta)                  0.096
+(lifoo meta)                   0.08
-(lifoo stack)                 0.052
+(lifoo stack)                 0.008
-(lifoo string)                0.052
+(lifoo string)                0.024
-(lifoo struct)                1.344
+(lifoo struct)                1.072
-(lifoo thread)                0.112
+(lifoo thread)                0.084
-(lifoo word)                  0.084
+(lifoo word)                  0.048
-TOTAL                         2.432
+TOTAL                         1.796
 NIL
 ```